-- a) the set of all new and/or changed requirements is internally consistent, and - b) the set of all new and/or changed requirements is consistent with the original requirements.

-The evaluator notes in the ETR each case where analyses are not done or only partially done for this reason.
+- a) the set of all new and/or changed requirements is internally consistent, and - b) the set of all new and/or changed requirements is consistent with the original requirements. - The evaluator notes in the ETR each case where analyses are not done or only partially done for this reason.

-9.3 PP introduction (APE INT) 9.3.1 Evaluation of sub-activity (APE INT.1) 9.3.1.1 Objectives The objective of this sub-activity is to determine whether the PP is correctly 150 identified, and whether the PP reference and TOE overview are consistent with each other.
-9.3.1.2 Input The evaluation evidence for this sub-activity is: 151 a) the PP. 9.3.1.3 Action APE INT.1.1E The PP introduction shall contain a PP reference and a TOE overview.
-APE INT.1.1C The evaluator shall check that the PP introduction contains a PP reference APE_INT.1-1 and a TOE overview.
-The PP reference shall uniquely identify the PP. APE INT.1.2C The evaluator shall examine the PP reference to determine that it uniquely APE_INT.1-2 identifies the PP. 152 The evaluator determines that the PP reference identifies the PP itself, so that it may be easily distinguished from other PPs, and that it also uniquely identifies each version of the PP, e.g. by including a version number and/or a date of publication.
-153 The PP should have some referencing system that is capable of supporting unique references (e.g. use of numbers, letters or dates).
-The TOE overview shall summarise the usage and major security features APE INT.1.3C of the TOE.
-The evaluator shall examine the TOE overview to determine that it describes APE_INT.1-3 the usage and major security features of the TOE.
-The TOE overview should briefly (i.e. several paragraphs) describe the usage 154 and major security features expected of the TOE.
-The TOE overview should enable consumers and potential TOE developers to quickly determine developers and consumers, and sufficient to give them a general understanding of the intended usage and major security features of the TOE.
+9.3 PP introduction (APE_INT)

+9.3.1 Evaluation of sub-activity (APE_INT.1)

+The objective of this sub-activity is to determine whether the PP is correctly identified, and whether the PP reference and TOE overview are consistent with each other.

+9.3.1.3 Action APE_INT.1.1E

+APE_INT.1.1C The PP introduction shall contain a PP reference and a TOE overview.

+The evaluator shall check that the PP introduction contains a PP reference and a TOE overview.

+APE_INT.1.2C The PP reference shall uniquely identify the PP.

+The evaluator shall examine the PP reference to determine that it uniquely identifies the PP.

+The evaluator determines that the PP reference identifies the PP itself, so that it may be easily distinguished from other PPs, and that it also uniquely identifies each version of the PP, e.g. by including a version number and/or a date of publication.

+The PP should have some referencing system that is capable of supporting unique references (e.g. use of numbers, letters or dates).

+APE_INT.1.3C The TOE overview shall summarise the usage and major security features of the TOE.

+The evaluator shall examine the TOE overview to determine that it describes the usage and major security features of the TOE.

+The TOE overview should briefly (i.e. several paragraphs) describe the usage and major security features expected of the TOE.
+The TOE overview should enable consumers and potential TOE developers to quickly determine whether the PP is of interest to them.

-The evaluator determines that the overview is clear enough for TOE whether the PP is of interest to them.
+The evaluator determines that the overview is clear enough for TOE developers and consumers, and sufficient to give them a general understanding of the intended usage and major security features of the TOE.

 APE_INT.1.4C The TOE overview shall identify the TOE type.

 APE_INT.1-4 The evaluator shall check that the TOE overview identifies the TOE type.
 APE_INT.1.5C The TOE overview shall identify any non-TOE hardware/software/firmware available to the TOE.
 APE_INT.1-5 The evaluator shall examine the TOE overview to determine that it identifies any non-TOE hardware/software/firmware available to the TOE.
 156 While some TOEs may run stand-alone, other TOEs (notably software TOEs) need additional hardware, software or firmware to operate.
 In this section of the PP, the PP author lists all hardware, software, and/or firmware that will be available for the TOE to run on.
 157 This identification should be detailed enough for potential consumers and TOE developers to determine whether their TOE may operate with the listed hardware, software and firmware.